NAVIGATION

 Design Inspiration For Hobbit Houses

-Homeowners build their hobbit homes with intricate balconies, fenced off yards, rooftop decks, secret entrances and passageways, lush landscaping, hidden stairs, stacked libraries, and more!
-You are free to design your hobbit home in any manner that your imagination could possibly dream up.
+Homeowners build hobbit houses with intricate balconies, fenced off yards, rooftop decks, secret entrances and passageways, lush landscaping, hidden stairs, stacked libraries, and more!
+You are free to design your hobbit home any way that your imagination could dream up.

 Interior Hobbit House Examples

-There are many ways to decorate the interior of your enchanting hobbit home.
-Lots of homeowners purposefully integrate rustic, archaic, earthy décor to correlate with the woodsy aesthetic of a hobbit house.
+There are many ways to decorate the interior of your enchanting DIY hobbit home.
+Lots of homeowners purposefully integrate rustic, vintage, earthy décor to correlate with the woodsy aesthetic of a hobbit house.

 My favorite hobbit house interiors are the ones that go the extra mile and put the Shire to shame.
 Don’t just settle for the ordinary with a hobbit home, make your hobbit house as magical and Middle-Earth-esque as you want.

-I’ve seen people hang a family crest over their circular hobbit home doorways to make the décor more meaningful.
-Others have painted custom designs on the interior of their front door to give their house extra character and flair.
+I’ve seen people hang a family crest over their circular doorways to make the décor more meaningful.
+Others paint custom designs on the interior of their front door to give their house extra character and flair.
 The ideas go on and on.

 People tend to pay special attention to their hobbit home kitchens.
 To compliment the earthy look, you could add an open spice rack, indoor herb garden, wood-brick oven, and lots of manual kitchen tools.
 To keep your hobbit hole as humble and minimalistic as possible, consider having multiple purposes for each of your rooms.
 For example, you could merge your living room with your kitchen, or your bedroom with your library.

-If I ever build my own hobbit house, I’d love to include lots of big, round windows that let in tons of natural light.
+If I ever build a hobbit house of my own, I’d love to include lots of big, round windows that let in tons of natural light.
 I’d also hope to build an in-home library that wraps around the entire inside wall so I can escape to a fictional land whenever I want.

 Earthy Elements To Include In A Hobbit House Interior